cameraui/sdk/go/docs/api/plugin.md

 ## type FaceDetectionResponse

 FaceDetectionResponse is the result of a face detection run.
-EmbeddingModel names the model that produced the embeddings so the NVR can refuse to mix different models when matching.

 	type FaceDetectionResponse struct {
 	    Detected       bool            `msgpack:"detected" json:"detected"`